Contepec

-Contepec is a municipality in the Mexican state of Michoacán, located 110 km east of the state capital of Morelia.
+Contepec is a municipality in the Mexican state of Michoacán, located 110 km east of the state capital of Morelia, being the easternmost municipality in Michoacán.

 Geography

 The municipality of Contepec is located in the Trans-Mexican Volcanic Belt in northeast Michoacán at an altitude between 2100 and 3200 m.
 It borders the Michoacano municipalities of Epitacio Huerta to the northwest, Maravatío to the west, and Tlalpujahua to the southwest, as well as the municipalities of Amealco de Bonfil in Querétaro to the northeast, and Temascalcingo and El Oro de Hidalgo of the State of Mexico to the east and southeast.
 The municipality covers an area of 381.725 km2 and comprises 0.6% of the state's area.

 Farmland covers 64% of Contepec.
 The mountains on the municipality's eastern border with Temascalcingo are protected as the Altamirano unit of the Monarch Butterfly Biosphere Reserve, a UNESCO World Heritage Site.

 Tepuxtepec Dam is located on the Lerma River which flows through the northern and western part of Contepec.
 Built from 1926 to 1950, the dam and its reservoir are used for hydroelectricity generation, flood control and irrigation.

 Contepec's climate is temperate with rain in the summer.
 Average temperatures in the municipality range between 12 and 18 C, and average annual precipitation ranges between 700 and 1000 mm.